 Later, he was one of the regular LA session players known collectively (and famously) as The Wrecking Crew.
 Around the same time, Kessel found ample work as an accompanist.
 His most recognisable song is Julie London’s definitive version of ‘Cry Me A River’ (from her 1955 album Julie Is Her Name – worth checking out for Kessel’s guitar arrangements alone).
 He also provided similar guitar backing for several other great jazz singers, such as Billie Holiday, Ella Fitzgerald and Anita O’Day.

 In terms of a definitive track, where do I start?
-Pick up any album by him and you’ll be rewarded with his amazing guitar playing, from choral soloing through to wonderfully fluid single note lines.
-Kessel played hollowbody electrics almost exclusively, and although he moved around from various Gibsons to Kay models and back again, his thick tone with a piano-like clarity rings through.
+Pick up any album led by him and you’ll be rewarded with his amazing jazz guitar playing, from choral soloing through to wonderfully fluid single note lines.
+Kessel played hollowbody electrics almost exclusively, and although he moved around from various Gibson guitars to Kay models (including variations of a signature model at different price points) and back again, his thick tone with a piano-like clarity rings through.
 Perhaps we should begin with his beautiful version of the jazz standard Autumn Leaves, performed live in this video from 1979.
 Enjoy!

 As always, do tell me what you think.
 The full list of guitar players featured in this week’s series aren’t set in stone yet, so if you have any suggestions (ideally with a jazz bent for this week’s run), please do get in touch.
 I love hearing what you guys think!